Other contact information

 Currently, parking at Gold Bar Wastewater Treatment Plant has significant safety risks.
 However, we are able to build more stalls while staying within our current fenceline.

-A new operations centre will be built within our current fenceline to address significant hygiene and safety risks to our employees.
+A new operations center will be built within our current fenceline to address significant hygiene and safety risks to our employees.

 After meeting with the public and getting your feedback, we have a new recommendation on the location of future buildings within our current fenceline.